American Bombshell Tawny Jordan Goes Glam In A Short, Sexy Dress On Instagram

 “I love that your nails match the dress!!!” a female observer commented.

-Meanwhile, a third fan praised the hot model in the following words.
+Meanwhile, a third fan praised the hot model with the following words.

 “The most gorgeous and stunning baby doll.
 You are a sizzling hottie and sup[er] sexy!”